One0385/One0385/README.md

 # Hi, I'm Lokman Hakim bin Muhamad! 👋

-I am a passionate CS student at UiTM Shah Alam, driven by a curiosity for technology.
+I am an aspiring data analyst, driven by a curiosity for data science technology.
 My journey involves delving into the world of computer science(Precisely, Full-stack Development and Data Science), exploring new ideas, and sharing my insights with the community.

 ## 📊 GitHub Stats
 <!-- Stat 1 -->